projekt-opal/LauNuts/README.md

 - Local Administrative Units (LAU) and
 - Nomenclature of Territorial Units for Statistics (NUTS)

 It is a hierarchical system where geographical areas are subdivided according to their population sizes.
-This repository provides a generator to create a RDF Knowledge Graph from Excel input data.
 Additional resources are available at [w3id.org/launuts](https://w3id.org/launuts).